eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 - Combine them under one Indicator definition.
 - Update the `catalog.json` to reference the new indicator.

+It is possible to use the "Browse Files" button in the Data Editor to find and modify most text based files.
+As alternative the changes can be made directly into the github repository if that is considered an easier alternative.

 Example indicator (simplified):

 ```json